 About the Department

 The Department of Biology offers first degree (B.Sc.
 Hons) and postgraduate (M.Sc., M.Phil. and Ph.D) degree courses, and carries out research in the biological sciences.
-The current head of department is Dr. Joseph A. Borg.
+The current head of department is Prof. Joseph A. Borg.
 Its present complement includes seven full-time members of academic staff, as well as other visiting and part-time members.

 The fields of interest of the department are wide ranging and include the following: